 PepsiCo, for example, projected that while it would achieve 98% of its packaging as recyclable or reusable by 2025, it would still fall short of its 100% goal.
 Similarly, Unilever scaled back its ambitious targets of halving virgin plastic usage by 2025, revising this to a one-third reduction by 2026.
 Colgate-Palmolive, too, noted difficulties in achieving its goals due to the rigid nature of flexible packaging materials, which remain hard to recycle on a large scale.

-Neutralizing the plastic footprint
+Neutralizing the Plastic Footprint

 Conclusion